 Garmin Vivo Fit Jr.2

 More, it motivates kids to achieve their goals by giving access to games on the watch.
-In addition to this it is water resistant and swim-friendly making it the perfect all rounder.
-It is also handy for parents who can set chores on the associated smart application, set rewards and monitor progress.
+Additionally, it’s water-resistant and swim-friendly making it the perfect all-rounder.
+Finally, it’s handy for parents who can set chores on the associated smart application, set rewards and monitor progress.

 VTech Kidizoom Smart Watch DX2

 This is a Dual Camera Smart Watch with lots of unique features.
 It has been designed with creative and independent play in mind, with the express need to develop hand-eye coordination.
-Suitable for ages 4+

 The main features include a motion sensor, pedometer, voice recorder, games, learning applications, camera and more.
-A pretty good deal at $34.99 or less and the best of the bunch.
+A pretty good deal at $43.99 or less and the best of the bunch.